DudeGuuud/SealFi-Bro/README.md

 - **Mission**: Turn Sui blockchain into the meme culture epicenter!
 - **Project Ideas**:
-  - **NFT Series**: Launch “SealFi Bro Movie Universe” NFTs (Star Wars, Harry Potter, Lord of the Rings themes).
+  - **NFT Series**: Launch “SealFi Bro Movie Universe” NFTs.
-  - **DApp Game**: Build “Degen Surf” where players control SealFi Bro to collect NFTs and meme coins.
+  - **DApp Game**: Build “Surf On Sui” where players control SealFi Bro to collect NFTs and meme coins.
   - **Meme Campaign**: Drop SealFi Bro memes on X with #SuiOverflow to hype the community!

 ## Join the Degen Wave! 🌊